ALLINAPPLI/alinto/README.md

 Phone numbers must be in the format 0660606060 or +33660606060.

-There should be no spaces, periods or hyphens separating the numbers.
+There should be no spaces, periods or hyphens separating the digits.

 ## Install the extension
 To install the extension, you must download the file in ZIP format which can be found here "https://github.com/Dev-AllInAppli/alinto".